It’s a very strange thing.

 According to Vassilatos, Tesla took advantage of the suspicious circumstances by publicly challenging Morgan to fund the rebuilding of his lab.
 Fearing a public backlash, Morgan had little choice but to play the philanthropist and pay up.

-The Serb turned his back on his glittering social life, and drew on deep wells of character and his photographic memory to recreate everything, rebuilding his laboratory on East Houston Street with Morgan’s money and somehow beating Marconi to the punch and securing the patent for radio in 1897.
+Turning his back on his glittering social life, Tesla drew on deep wells of character and photographic memory to recreate everything, rebuilding his laboratory on East Houston Street with Morgan’s money and somehow beating Marconi to the punch and securing the patent for radio in 1897.
 This was the second great coup of his career, and as the inventor of both alternating current and radio transmission, Tesla now had every right to think that his position was secure as one of the foremost creators of the modern age.
 With the wealth the radio patent would inevitably bring him, he would not have to depend on anyone to finance his work.

 John J O’Neil, author of the first biography of Tesla published after his death (Prodigal Genius, 1944) states clearly that it was not Morgan but John Jacob Astor IV and others who funded Tesla’s move to Colorado in 1899 to conduct experiments in resonance and wireless transmission of electricity.
 He built his lab on donated land on a high mountain